Arturia MiniBrute: Design influences

 The MiniBrute uses a single oscillator, which is reminiscent of synthesizers such as the ARP Axxe of the 1970s or Roland SH-101 of the 1980s.
 Also like the SH-101, the MiniBrute gives the option to mix pure analog waveforms to generate unique shapes.
-However, at the insistence of hardware designer Yves Usson, Arturia chose to depart somewhat from these vintage synthesizers by using a modern modification of a 12 dB/octave Steiner multimode filter—like those found in rare Steiner-Parker Synthacons—rather than emulating those used in more popular machines, which were often 24 dB/octave to produce a "beefier" effect.
+However, at the insistence of hardware designer Yves Usson, Arturia chose to depart somewhat from these vintage synthesizers by using a modern modification of a 12 dB/octave Steiner-Parker multimode filter—like those found in rare Steiner-Parker Synthacons—rather than emulating those used in more popular machines, which were often 24 dB/octave to produce a "beefier" effect.
 The MiniBrute's filter also eliminates the technical limitations of more common filters, which tend to have a single mode.
 Usson had also considered emulating the Korg MS-20 filter and various others, but ultimately elected to use a filter that was not already widely available in other machines.

 Usson is known for his DIY work with synthesizers, especially modular synthesizers.
 This is reflected in some design elements of the MiniBrute.
 For example, the MiniBrute includes an effect called Brute Factor, which is a form of overdrive.
 It is inspired by the technique of rerouting the voltage-controlled amplifier (VCA) output on a Moog Minimoog to be processed through the synthesizer again.
 However, like the similar concept employed by Dave Smith Instruments Mopho synthesizer series from 2008, Brute Factor does not require any patching, as it is built into the MiniBrute.
 Unlike the DSI Mopho, however, the MiniBrute's 'Brute Factor' circuitry is permanently available, not broken by the connection of an actual external input.
 Additionally, Usson has made technical diagrams for the MiniBrute's circuitry available on his website, HackABrute, to encourage users to modify their machines.
 He has also included proposed modifications that have been tested.
 However, making modifications to the internal system, including those listed on the site, voids Arturia's product warranty.

 Synthesis model

 The ability to mix wave shapes on a single oscillator recalls the Roland SH-101.

 The MiniBrute's single oscillator can be set to sawtooth, pulse (modulatable width), triangle, white noise, or any combination of these.
 The three waveforms each have options for additional wave shaping.
 Although pulse-width modulation is common for analog synthesizers, the shaping options for the sawtooth and triangle are unique to the MiniBrute.
 The MiniBrute also includes a sub-oscillator and external signal processing.

-The oscillator is processed through a multimode 12 dB/octave Steiner filter.
+The oscillator is processed through a multimode 12 dB/octave Steiner-Parker filter.
 The user can select a low-pass filter, high-pass filter, band-pass filter, or notch filter.
 Although this filter made the MiniBrute more versatile than its vintage predecessors, Gordon Reid of Sound on Sound was critical of the choice not to emulate a more popular Moog filter.
 The filter has its own dedicated ADSR envelope generator and can also be modulated by LFO or the modulation wheel.
 The filter was designed by Usson.